ritchieng/resnet-tensorflow/README.md

 ## Credits
 - The original model was obtained from the [official repository](https://github.com/tensorflow/models/tree/master/resnet) by TensorFlow.
-    - You can access this original file with the file named `resnet_main.py`.
 - The paper on [Residual Networks](https://arxiv.org/abs/1512.03385) on arXiv.org.

 ## Dependencies